John Cena Admits Getting Into a Fistfight at His Brother's Wedding That Forced Everyone to Go Home - E! Online

 The guest then explained why, despite this cutting the festivities short, his family members were not particularly fazed.
 "You could tell, right then and there, who were guests, and who were a member of the Cena family," he quipped.
 "Because the guests were like, 'What are you gonna do to stop it?' and the Cena family's like, 'No, no, let 'em figure it out.
 Let 'em do it.'"

-Check out the simultaneously hilarious yet terrifying story in the above video.
+Check out the simultaneously hilarious yet terrifying story in the above video, and ask yourself why everyone can't just do the "Chicken Dance."

 (E!, NBC and Universal Pictures are all part of the NBCUniversal family.)